baldmaster/HsQML_baseconverter/README.md

-Simple exapmle of using QML with Haskell.
+Simple example of using QML with Haskell.
 --
-Make sure you have "hsqml" package installed in your system, and `haskell ghc Qt`, of course :).
+Make sure you have "hsqml" package installed in your system, and `haskell-platform, ghc, Qt`, of course.
 The "baseconverter" executable tested in Linux x86_64.
 Try it or compile by yourself.

 Compile: `ghc -o yourFileName main.hs`